vkliushta/temp_mail_scraper/README.md

 * triggering email refresh
 * coordinating scraping tasks

-Using Celery prevents blocking the API while waiting for external web interactions.
+In theory, Using Celery prevents blocking the API while waiting for external web interactions(not the case for /email/refresh endpoint for now).

 ---